DistributedCollective/zero/docs/sdk/lib-ethers.ethersliquityconnection.deploymentdate.md

 ## EthersLiquityConnection.deploymentDate property

-Date when the Liquity contracts were deployed.
+Date when the Zero contracts were deployed.

 <b>Signature:</b>